Merzasphor/MWSE/docs/source/lua/type/tes3ui/element.rst

     ..

 **layoutHeightFraction** (`number`_, float)
     Sets element dimensions using a proportional sizer.
-The sizer starts with the parent dimension in the flow direction, subtracts any fixed dimension children leaving the proptional sizer space.
+The sizer starts with the parent dimension in the flow direction, subtracts any fixed dimension children leaving the proportional sizer space.
 Each proportionally sized element then gets an equal division of the space, multiplied by this member.
+Values above 1.0 are permissible.

+    If layoutWidthFraction is used without layoutHeightFraction, an element may not respond to changes in parent size.
+It is recommended to set layoutHeightFraction, or have a fixed size sibling element if dynamic reflow is required.

     Overrides fixed, minimum and maximum sizes unless this value is -1.0 (default).